ClaytonFarr/booster-testing-utilities/README.md

 **A Read Model**

 - ⏩ should perform correct authorization
-- ⏩ should accept specific parameters(s)
+- ⏩ should accept specific parameter(s)
 - should project specific entity(ies)
 - should project entity's public data
 - should NOT project entity's private data